asalber/asalber.github.io/office/excel/manual/formatting.md

 ### Horizontal alignment
 To change the horizontal alignment select Left, Right, Center or Justify in the Horizontal drop down list of the `Alignment tab`.
-You can also align the cell contents with the buttons of the Alignment panel in the Home tab of the ribbon.
+You can also align the cell contents with the buttons of the Alignment panel in the ribbon's Home tab.

 ![Horizontal alignment buttons.](img/button_horizontal_alignment.png "horizontal alignment buttons"){: .img-center}